martinvuyk/forge-tools/README.md

 ## socket

-**Plans for the socket package in Mojo's stdlib:** Development is still ongoing but this will most probably get merged fast once it works.
+**Plans for the socket package in Mojo's stdlib:** The IO interfaces are going through a lot of design and might require this module to be changed significantly.
+I still hope the abstractions themselves and the structure of the implementation here becomes the eventual implementation in the stdlib.

 #### Current outlook